Table of Contents

 - Display version.

-entries looking for the given inode.
-This is useful when an inode has been
+the given inode.
+This is useful when an inode has been identified from

 .